 - Visit to one of Italy’s most romantic lakes, charming Lake Orta and the delightful 14th century medieval village Orta San Giulio

 - Option to join a complimentary guided walk

-- Escorted by an experienced tour manager
+- Services of an Expert tour manager

 Subject to availability.
 Single supplements apply.